ds-modules/curriculum-guide/README.md

 ## How should I use this guide?

-The information is divided up into four sections: **Introduction**, **Before the Course**, **Your Workflow**, and **During the Course**.
+The information is divided up into six sections:
+1. **Introduction**: An overview of the different Data Science Education course types and technology
+2. **Creating a Connector**: A guide to the pre-course set-up for a Connector course
+3. **Making a Module**: A guide to the pre-course set-up for a Module
+4. **Workflow Basics**: Helpful information around creating, distributing, and grading assignments
+5. **During The Course**: Guides to frequent issues that pop up during data science courses
+6. **Reference**: Useful people, terms, and contact information to know.

 The first time you read through the material, you might go through the topics in order.
 After the first read, you could refer back to specific sections when seeking answers to questions.

 ## Not able to find what you are looking for?